 Selling something that you've held for less than a year generally means that profits are taxed as ordinary income and not as capital gains.
 However, collectibles such as works of art, antique furniture, vintage toys, comics, and vinyl records are generally taxed as capital gains no matter how long you've held them.
 All that money you make selling things online?
 Don't overlook the tax collector.
 Third-party sales apps, such as eBay, are currently pressuring the federal government to raise the threshold back to where it was.

+Alternatively, you can convert your IRA to gold and avoid the hassle of taxation altogether.
 For companies that must collect taxes on online sales, the good news is that most online sales platforms provide the framework for sellers to set rates and collect sales taxes.
 But what happens when you sell a business asset for a loss instead of a profit?
 In the end, you may be asked to report losses on business assets that lose value.
 Getting divorced or being transferred because they are military personnel can complicate a taxpayer's ability to comply with the requirement to use capital gains tax exclusions from the sale of homes.
 This information may be priceless when calculating and paying taxes, and it can lead to significant tax savings.

 And while there are definitely ways to make paying taxes easier, it's still something that most people would prefer to avoid.
 Before the law, sellers had to transfer the full value of the sale from one home to another home within two years to avoid paying capital gains tax.
 And if you're a consistent salesperson, keep in mind that it may be more difficult starting this year to avoid revenue reporting requirements.
 And even though you would have to pay 15.3% self-employment taxes, you can deduct half of that amount elsewhere on your return.